corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/collaborative-recovery/installation.md

 checkpoints dump
 ```

 If the resultant list is empty, the node has been successfully drained.
 If the list contains representations of in-flight flows, and continues to do so for an unreasonable amount of time, the flows may have become stuck.
-At this point, you may wish to kill the flows explicitly using the [`killFlow` API](../../../../../../../en/platform/corda/4.7/enterprise/cordapps/api-flows.html#killing-flows).
+At this point, you may wish to kill the flows explicitly using the <a href="../../../../../../../en/platform/corda/4.7/enterprise/cordapps/api-flows.html#killing-flows">`killFlow` API</a>.

 ### Step 3: Install the CorDapps